 Single en-suite: 4,240 euros per person (Early Bird price), 4,774 euros (full price)

 The price includes accommodation, food and all the classes and training.
 The campervan option is for people bringing their own campervan for the course.

 There are a limited number of single rooms, so these rooms are allocated on a first-come-first-served basis.

-Payment can either be made in full at the time of booking, or a deposit of 400 Euros can be made to secure your place and then the balance paid in two equal instalments, the first on the 31st March 2020 and the second on the 13th June 2020.
+A deposit of 400 Euros is required to secure a place on the course.
+The balance can then be paid in two equal instalments, the first on the 31st March 2020 and the second on the 13th June 2020.